 This deep space image was taken inside the globular star cluster Omega Centauri.
 Hey - wasn't that where the Last Starfighter defeated Xur?
 No wait, that was Rylos, my mistake.

-t.
+This is galactic violence at its worst in Stephan's Quintet.
 I blame it on all the galactic violence in TV shows and video games these days.

 This last one is of the famous star nursery, the Carina Nebula - and if you think toddlers are trouble, try looking after millions of baby stars.
 They are SO fussy when they start to undergo fusion.